Dgame/blog/content/php8-attributes/index.md

 }
 ```

-A `Deserializer` accepts an `mixed` argument and translates it to the wanted type, for example for `int`:
+A `Deserializer` accepts a `mixed` argument and translates it to the wanted type.
+For example for `int`:

 ```php
 <?php